About the Delta Club

 Welcome to the Delta Amateur Radio Club website!

-Delta holds monthly meetings, offers formal training classes for all three amateur radio licenses (Technician, General, and Extra) and informal training sessions on all aspects of amateur radio, supports public service events, provides five VHF/UHF repeaters, hosts a nightly information net on 146.82 with a 107.2 hz tone, publishes a monthly newsletter, Sparks, participates in Field Day each year, and, perhaps most importantly, fosters the amazing camaraderie of the ham radio community.
+The Delta Club holds monthly meetings, offers formal training classes for all three Amateur radio licenses (Technician, General, and Extra) and informal training sessions on all aspects of amateur radio, supports public service events, provides five VHF/UHF repeaters, hosts a nightly information net on 146.82 with a 107.2 hz tone, publishes a monthly newsletter, Sparks; participates in Field Day each year, and, perhaps most importantly, fosters the amazing camaraderie of the ham radio community.
+The Delta Club also holds the distinction of an ARRL Special Services Club.

 The Delta Club Information Net meets nightly, execpt for